hvgp/iprollogical/README.md

 |`mod`     | Modulo                |
 |`is`      | Arithmetic evaluation |

-- Note: `is` is a binary operator, where if the first argument (on the left) is an uninstantiated variable, it is instantiated with the numerical value evaluated from the second argument (on the right).
-Otherwise, if the first argument is already instantiated, `is` only succeeds if the numerical values are the same.
+- Note: `is` is a binary operator operator used to evaluate arithmetic expressions as per `?- Value is Expression`, where if the first argument `Value` is an uninstantiated variable, it is instantiated with the numerical value evaluated from the second argument `Expression`.
+Otherwise, if the `Value` is already instantiated, `is` only succeeds if the numerical values are the same.
 More precisely, the second argument is evaluated numerically and *unified* with the first argument.

 ### Arithmetic Predicates